VoronDesign/VoronUsers/printer_mods/jeoje/4.3_Inch_Touchscreen_Mount/README.md

 | DSI Cable | 1 | Long enough to reach your Pi |

 ## Printing
+- Print 1 * faceplate and 1 * screen_mount
 - Print using standard Voron part settings and in the orientation used in the STL
 - No supports required, but there is one bridge in the mount, the bottom layer of which is not in view once installed
 - Voron logo is inset .2mm intentionally to force the solid infill around the hex.
 You should not need to support this.
 - Use concentric infill for the bottom layer for a different effect

 <div align="center">
     <img src="images/Voron_logo.jpg" height="400">